-The Company is the directing certificate holder of one securitization trust and has the ability to appoint and replace the special servicer on all mortgage loans.
-As such, U.S. GAAP requires the Company to consolidate the assets, liabilities, income and expenses of the securitization trusts as Investing VIEs.
+Prior to the sale, the Company was the directing certificate holder of the securitization trust and had the ability to appoint and replace the special servicer on all mortgage loans.
+As such, GAAP required the Company to consolidate the assets, liabilities, income and expenses of the securitization trust as Investing VIEs.
 Refer to Note 2, "Summary of Significant Accounting Policies" for further discussion on Investing VIEs.